jkatzur/jonkatzur-website/content/posts/14-lessons-14-years.md

 ---
-title: "12 Lessons in 12 Years"
+title: "14 lessons over 14 years"
-date: 2022-09-30T13:39:22-04:00
+date: 2025-02-02T13:39:22-04:00
 draft: false
 ---

-In honor of my professional life lasting as long as K-12 schooling, here is the most important lesson I learned in each year of work thus far.
+Updating this post after 2.5 years at Amazon to add more more learning...
+Original post from September 2022.
+Here is the most important lesson I learned in each year of work thus far.

 * 2011: Software Engineer --> Designing a Data Warehouse is a technical *and* usability challenge.
 Ideal to have a single very wide table at lowest level of granularity (view or physical depending on database).
 Everyone messes up joins.
 Avoid duplicates.
 Pick descriptive and long column names.
 * 2012: Solutions Engineer --> Cohort analyses are extremely helpful in understanding your customers (e.g new/loss/gain/churn over time).
 When in high-SKU domains (e.g eCommerce) product [affinity analysis](/content/posts/understanding-affinity-analyses.md) is also extremely valuable.